FAQs:

 This is a planning process to reinvent and re-envision Veterans Parkway with a focus on safety, equity, accessibility and sustainability.
 The goal is to define a new Veterans Parkway to safely accommodate all vehicles, pedestrians, bicyclists, and public transit in the future.

-McClean County’s current Long-Range Transportation Plan includes the following goal: “Our transportation system will be safe for everyone regardless of where they go or how they get there, as the implementation of Vision Zero takes effect.”
+McLean County’s current Metropolitan Long-Range Transportation Plan 2050 continues a goal from the 2017 Long-Range Transportation Plan: “Our transportation system will be safe for everyone regardless of where they go or how they get there, as the implementation of Vision Zero takes effect.”

 What is Vision Zero?